watson-intu/self-sdk/README.md

 PS: If you run into issues with the build, you might have to change a couple of Boost header files, as described here: https://github.com/Homebrew/legacy-homebrew/issues/27396 (specifically, you might have to replace your copy of Boost's boost/atomic/detail/cas128strong.hpp and boost/atomic/detail/gcc-atomic.hpp with the latest available in the Boost directory)

 ## Building for Linux
-1. Setup qibuild and CMake.
+1. Set up qibuild and CMake.
 You can use your Linux package manager to install CMake, and any distribution of Python (2.7 recommended) to install qibuild through pip.
-2. Download the "Linux Toolchain" for Linux (C++ SDK 2.1.4 Linux 64) from https://community.aldebaran.com/en/resources/software and unzip into ~/toolchains/naoqi-sdk-linux64/.
+2. Download the [Linux Toolchain for Linux (C++ SDK 2.1.4 Linux 64)](https://community.aldebaran.com/en/resources/software) and unzip the package into `~/toolchains/naoqi-sdk-linux64/`.
 3. Run the following commands:
   * cd {self root directory}
   * qitoolchain create linux ~/toolchains/naoqi-sdk-linux64/toolchain.xml